exonum/exonum/test-suite/soak-tests/README.md

   (namely, the mode in which nodes do not create blocks unless they have uncommitted transactions).

+- [`tx_filtering`](src/bin/tx_filtering.rs).
+Tests custom pool management,
+  which includes proposing and retaining in pool only the newest transaction (all other transactions are removed from the transaction pool on block commit).

 ## Usage

 Run the selected binary like this: